phe-sto/enthic/README.rst

 **Install dependencies and python package**
 -------------------------------------------

-Synaptic packages have to be installed ``zip libxml2-utils mysql-server tree python3``.
+Synaptic packages have to be installed ``libxml2-utils mysql-server tree python3``.
 Pip packages as well has to be installed for development purpose.

 .. code-block:: bash